rthery/borrit-gsheet/README.md

 ## Installation
 Use the package manager in Unity to install this package from its git url `https://github.com/rthery/borrit-gsheet.git`

-Because Unity packages don't support git dependency, you will need to install [Borrit](`https://github.com/rthery/borrit`) package manually.
+Because Unity packages don't support git dependency, you will need to install [Borrit](`https://github.com/rthery/borrit`) 2.0.0+ package manually.
-It has been tested in Unity 2019.4 and 2020.3, it may work with earlier versions though.

 ### Google Sheets (Google API)
 This method can be interesting if you want all your users to be authenticated with their Google account.